Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Severance compensation must be given to workers as quickly as feasible after a dismissal.
 If the employer withholds the payment, the employee may file a claim with an employment tribunal or file a lawsuit.

-Is Severance Pay The Same as Redundancy Pay?
+Is Severance Pay the Same as Redundancy Pay?

 Severance pay and redundancy pay are similar in many ways but differ slightly based on a few factors.
 The main similarity between the two is that both forms of financial settlements are offered to employees who are leaving an organisation.